ajoborgvold/color-react-new/README.md

 ### Issues
 1. The basic functionallity of the app was unclear to some users.
 They reported back to me that a set of user instructions would be helpful.
 2. Though already fully responsive, the UI did not work equally well on all devices.
+3. The selected seed color and the corresponding hex code is not part of the generated color scheme, i.e. the hex code is not visible to the user.

 ### Improvements
 1. On the very first render, a modal describing how to use the app is rendered to the page.
 Using local storage and conditional rendering, the modal is rendered to new users only.
 2. The UI is adapted to the type of device that the user is on, and certain hover/focus effects are omitted from touch devices to prevent the UI from being cluttered and confusing.
+3. Right above the generated color scheme, the selected seed color code is now displayed and made clickable, allowing the user to copy it.

 ## Accessibility improvements
 ### Issues